salohiddin22/GitFlow/README.md

 ### Step #2

-Clone your online repository on your local machine by
+Clone your online repository on your local machine by.
 ```
 git clone git@github.com:username/Repo-Name.git

 ```

-And enter the repo directory in your local machine by
+And enter the repo directory in your local machine by.

 ```
 cd Repo-Name/
 ```

-Here you can create/bring any files you want
+Here you can create/bring any files you want.

 ### Step #3
 ```